-These fungal infections often take quite a while to develop, and the symptoms are gradual but once they appear, it is important to seek treatment, before they become more firmly entrenched or spread to other parts of your body.
+These fungal infections often take quite a while to develop, and the symptoms are gradually but once they appear, it is important to seek treatment before they become more firmly entrenched or spread to other parts of your body.
 The most common side effects or symptoms of toenail fungus include scaling or streaking of the nail, cracks or soreness in the nail, yellow spots near the base of the nail, pitting on the surface of the nail or crumbling/flaking layers of the toenail.
 There are many formal treatments for toenail fungus, such as anti-fungal creams and medications, but many of these have unwanted side effects.
-On the other hand, using essential oils for toenail fungus is an effective and proven strategy to clear up these unsightly and annoying infections.
+On the other hand, using essential oils for the toenail fungus is an effective and proven strategy to clear up these unsightly and annoying infections.

 Best Essential Oils for Toenail Fungus

 One of the oldest and most trusted remedies for fungal infections is cinnamon oil, thanks to its incredibly powerful active ingredients, which research has shown to be anti-fungal in nature.
 It can also boost immune protection against future infections.

 How to Use: You should dilute the cinnamon oil in another carrier oil, such as coconut oil or jojoba oil, and then either topically apply the mixture directly to the toes using a spray bottle or use an eyedropper and apply it beneath the nail directly on the fungus for fast effects.

 As one of the most famous essential oils in the world, especially in Australia, tea tree oil boasts notable anti-fungal and anti-inflammatory properties, and can quickly eliminate any toenail fungus that may have spread across your feet.
 Tea tree oil has been studied to be generally safe when administered topically.